The 10 Best Woods To Make A Workbench

 Local Lumber of Woodworking Sources

-You may be lucky enough to live in a town with a mill where you might be able to get a deal for some rough cut wood for your project.
+You may be lucky enough to live in a town with a mill where you might be able to get a deal for some rough-cut wood for your project.
 Most woodworking communities will also have information available about where to find the best local wood resources.
 You can check local woodshops and online forums on sites like Facebook to find out more.

 Auction Site

-Another place you can look at is auction sites.
-Sometimes when mills, woodshops, or other professional locations close down, they have leftover wood that still needs to be sold off.
 You can usually get auctioned wood at a bit of a discount and in bulk, so if you want to make your workbench and have some left over for your first few projects, then this is a good option to check out.

 Although there are many generic auction sites like eBay, you will usually find the best overall deal by doing a search for your state.
 For example, if you live in Ohio, you could search for “Ohio lumber auction” in your web browser.